dimitriharding/next-level-automation-workshop/slides.md

 ---
 # File Upload <MarkerTipsAndTricks />

-Uploading a file with automation should complex but it's very simple
+We would think uploading a file with automation is complex but it's very simple

 When you use the mouse to upload a file, you have to interact with a file picker